strands-project/strands_executive/strands_executive_tutorial/doc/tutorial.md

 b) Add tasks that either happen in the morning or afternoon.
 You will need to use the `start_time` argument to `repeat_every`.

 c) Once you have all of this working in simulation, move your code to your group's robot.
 Create a routine to patrol the nodes in your topological map.
-Extend this code to create metric maps at certain waypoints at regular intervals.
+Extend this code to create meta-room maps at certain waypoints at regular intervals.
+You can also try creating your own tasks/action servers, or scheduling the execution of existing ones (speech, PTU movement, topological edge traversal etc.).

 ## Additional Resources